codecraftuk/codecraftuk.github.io/events/_posts/2024-02-17-the-elevator-saga.md

 ---
 layout: post
-title: The Elevator Saga - can you get transport people in time?
+title: The Elevator Saga - can you transport people in time?
 description: Join the virtual Elevator Saga and put your javascript skills to the test.
 Can you transport folks within the time?
 ---